 - Kindly arrange for the Secretary to receive two academic references on your behalf.

 The Trust will not itself seek references; applicants are themselves responsible for asking for letters of recommendation to be sent directly to the Secretary.
+All applications, whether for an individual research grant or from an organisation wishing to hold a conference, require two letters of recommendation in support of their application.

 Applications over 10 pages (including references) will not be accepted.